Skip to Content

 Even lame horses or horses with founder/laminitis were able to show signs of improvement after taking this supplement for just a week!

-Horse owners recommend keeping bute less on hand to quickly administer it in the unfortunate event a horse is injured.
-It quickly relieves pain and inflammation and helps get your horse back to normal in a short time.
+Horse owners recommend keeping bute less on hand to quickly administer it if a horse is injured.
+It quickly relieves pain and inflammation and helps get your horse back to normal.

 Pros